ratsprotocol/rats-protocol-website/src/article/en/whitepaper.md

 ### Conclusion

-According to the foregoing discussion, after the MAP Relay Chain light client is upgraded based on zkSNARK, the corresponding adjustments that the maintainer/messenger needs to make are as follows:
+According to the foregoing discussion, after the RATS Relay Chain light client is upgraded based on zkSNARK, the corresponding adjustments that the maintainer/messenger needs to make are as follows: